 The kids from OVW that changed WWE

 John Cena, Randy Orton, Brock Lesnar and Batista.
-The four biggest Superstars of the past decade have 34 World Championship reigns between them, five Royal Rumble Match victories, turns as King of the Ring and Mr. Money in the Bank, and even a mixed martial arts championship.
+The four biggest Superstars of the past twenty years have 43 World Championship reigns between them, seven Royal Rumble Match victories, turns as King of the Ring and Mr. Money in the Bank, and even a mixed martial arts championship and box office success.
 But before all that, they were just four kids in Kentucky, dreaming of bigger things.

 For nearly a decade, Ohio Valley Wrestling in Louisville, Ky., was the proving ground for future WWE Superstars.
 The top prospects of the industry weren’t placed under the bright lights of big cities like New York or Los Angeles, but in the old-school promotion based in the Bluegrass State.